Part of a set. See all set records

-The subject of this painting comes from a 10th-century narrative poem.
-It tells of a young nobleman's journey into the distant countryside, far from the cluttered environment of the capital (Kyoto).
-There he came upon a small stream, the banks of which were covered with blooming iris plants.
-A simple eight-plank bridge allowed travelers to admire the beauty of this natural site.
+The subject of this painting comes from a 10th-century text.
+It tells of a young nobleman’s journey into the lonely countryside, far from the capital city of Heian-kyō (Kyoto).
+There he came upon a small stream, the banks of which were covered with blooming irises, on which the artist has chosen to focus our attention.
 While viewing the beautiful flowers the nobleman composed a poem:

 I have a beloved wife,